vzhou842/victorzhou.com/content/posts/2019-05-22-intro-to-cnns-1.md

 ## 5. Softmax

 To complete our CNN, we need to give it the ability to actually make predictions.
-We'll do that by using the standard final layer for an image classification problem: a [Softmax](https://en.wikipedia.org/wiki/Softmax_function) layer.

-A Softmax layer is a standard fully-connected (dense) layer that uses the softmax activation function.
+We'll do that by using the standard final layer for a multiclass classification problem: the [Softmax](https://en.wikipedia.org/wiki/Softmax_function) layer, a standard fully-connected (dense) layer that uses the softmax activation function.

 > Reminder: fully-connected layers have every node connected to every output from the previous layer.
-We used fully-connected layers in my [intro to Neural Networks](/blog/intro-to-neural-networks/).
+We used fully-connected layers in my [intro to Neural Networks](/blog/intro-to-neural-networks/) if you need a refresher.

-Softmax turns arbitrary real values into _probabilities_ instead.
+**Softmax turns arbitrary real values into _probabilities_**.
 The math behind it is pretty simple: given some numbers,

 1. Raise [e](https://en.wikipedia.org/wiki/E_(mathematical_constant)) (the mathematical constant) to the power of each of those numbers.
-2. Sum up all the exponentials (powers of $e$) - this value is the denominator.
+2. Sum up all the exponentials (powers of $e$).
+This result is the denominator.
 3. Use each number's exponential as its numerator.
 4. $\text{Probability} = \frac{\text{Numerator}}{\text{Denominator}}$.